Carlton Cuse

-Arthur Carlton Cuse (born March 22, 1959) is a screenwriter, showrunner, producer, and director, best known for the American television series Lost, for which he made the Time list of the 100 most influential people in the world in 2010.
-Cuse is known for his groundbreaking cross-genre storytelling, pioneering work in interactive media, collaborative achievements, and mentorship of many screenwriters who went on to become showrunners of television series.
+Arthur Carlton Cuse (born March 22, 1959) is an American screenwriter, showrunner, producer, and director, best known for the American television series Lost, for which he made the Time list of the 100 most influential people in the world in 2010.

-Early life
+Early life and education

-Cuse was born in Mexico City, Mexico, to American parents.
+Arthur Carlton Cuse was born on March 22, 1959, in Mexico City, Mexico.
 His father was working in Mexico for Cuse's grandfather, who had a machine-tool manufacturing business.
 Cuse's paternal grandfather was Latvian, of Baltic German heritage.
 After a few years in Mexico City, his parents moved to Boston, Massachusetts.
 A few years later, his father accepted a job in Tustin, California where Cuse attended El Dorado Private School, in Orange.
 Cuse was raised a Roman Catholic.
 He went to boarding school at the Putney School in Vermont.
 The school was on a working dairy farm, and placed a strong emphasis on an education in the arts, music, and the outdoors.
 At the Putney School, Cuse said that he realized he wanted to be a writer.

 Cuse attended Harvard University (class of 1981) and was recruited at freshmen registration by Ted Washburn for the rowing team.
 In his words, he became "a hardcore athlete".
 Cuse's original plan was to attend medical school, but he instead majored in American history.
 During his junior year at Harvard, Cuse organized a test screening for the makers of the Paramount film Airplane!.
 The producers wanted to record the audience reaction to time the final cut of the jokes in the film.
 Cuse said then was when he started thinking about a career in film.

 Career

+Cuse is known for his groundbreaking cross-genre storytelling, pioneering work in interactive media, collaborative achievements, and mentorship of many screenwriters who went on to become showrunners of television series.